 Following Kent wide agreement on a neurodevelopmental care pathway in October 2015, each health economy, North, West and East Kent are reviewing services for people with Autism or ADHD.
 This includes diagnostic services and post diagnostic support.
 West Kent aims to test the market in the next few months to determine provider interest in delivering a local service for adult with suspected/diagnosed autism or ADHD.

-WKCCG continues to commission Psicon to undertake adult ASD diagnostic assessments to keep the waiting list within NICE guidelines of 12 weeks from referral to assessment.
+Update: WKCCG is re-commissioning Psicon in 2016/17 to undertake adult ASD diagnostic assessments to keep the waiting list within NICE guidelines of 12 weeks from referral to assessment.

 Armed Forces - Teresa Boffa